northdata/api/doc/data-api-userguide/data-api-userguide.md

 ### Identifying a company by internal company ID

 Companies might also be identified using a `companyId`.
-This is strongly discouraged, because there are various scenarios where this ID may change overtime (which sounds strange, but there are reasons, as explained in the Appendix, TBD).
+This is strongly discouraged, because there are various scenarios where this ID may change overtime (which sounds strange, but there are reasons, as explained in  [Appendix B]((#appendix-b-company-entry-merger-scenarios))).
 Please use the unique register key instead (see previous section).

 ## Accessing company detail information